South Carolina: Populist and agrarian movements

 The state became a hotbed of racial and economic tensions during the Populist and Agrarian movements of the 1890s.
-A Republican-Populist biracial coalition took power away from White Democrats temporarily.
-To prevent that from happening again, Democrats gained passage of a new constitution in 1895 which effectively disenfranchised almost all blacks and many poor whites by new requirements for poll taxes, residency, and literacy tests that dramatically reduced the voter rolls.
+A Republican-Populist biracial coalition took power away from White Democrats temporarily in North Carolina.
+To prevent that from happening, Democrats gained passage of a new constitution in 1895 which effectively disenfranchised almost all blacks and many poor whites by new requirements for poll taxes, residency, and literacy tests that dramatically reduced the voter rolls.
 By 1896, only 5,500 black voters remained on the voter registration rolls, although they constituted a majority of the state's population.
 The 1900 census demonstrated the extent of disenfranchisement: the 782,509 African American citizens comprised more than 58% of the state's population, but they were essentially without any political representation in the Jim Crow society.

 The 1895 constitution overturned local representative government, reducing the role of the counties to agents of state government, effectively ruled by the General Assembly, through the legislative delegations for each county.
 As each county had one state senator, that person had considerable power.
 The counties lacked representative government until home rule was passed in 1975.

 Governor "Pitchfork Ben" Tillman, a Populist, led the effort to disenfranchise the blacks and poor whites, although he controlled Democratic state politics from the 1890s to 1910 with a base among poor white farmers.
 During the constitutional convention in 1895, he supported another man's proposal that the state adopt a one-drop rule, as well as prohibit marriage between whites and anyone with any known African ancestry.

 Some members of the convention realized prominent white families with some African ancestry could be affected by such legislation.
 In terms similar to a debate in Virginia in 1853 on a similar proposal (which was dropped), George Dionysius Tillman said in opposition: